The Bylaws of Boone REMC

 Section 6.
 Conversion of Membership.

-A. A membership may be converted to a joint membership of the member and his or her spouse upon the written request of the member and the agreement by the spouse to comply with the Articles of Incorporation, the By-Laws of the Cooperative, and any amendments thereto, and such rules and regulations as may be promulgated by the Indiana Utility Regulatory Commission or adopted by the board of directors.
+- A membership may be converted to a joint membership of the member and his or her spouse upon the written request of the member and the agreement by the spouse to comply with the Articles of Incorporation, the By-Laws of the Cooperative, and any amendments thereto, and such rules and regulations as may be promulgated by the Indiana Utility Regulatory Commission or adopted by the board of directors.
 The outstanding membership certificate shall be surrendered and shall be reissued by the Cooperative in such manner as shall indicate the changed membership status.

-B. Upon the death of either spouse who is a party to the joint membership, such membership shall be held solely by the survivor.
+- Upon the death of either spouse who is a party to the joint membership, such membership shall be held solely by the survivor.
 The outstanding membership certificate shall be surrendered, and shall be reissued in such manner as shall indicate the changed membership status; provided, however, that the estate of the deceased shall not be released from any debts due to the Cooperative.

 Section 7.
 Termination of Membership.